+Plants that use municipal water are not covered as the water authorities manage the water withdrawal

+<Assessment Criteria>

+<Assessment Results>

-Plants that use municipal water are not covered as the water authorities manage the water withdrawal <Assessment criteria> ●The ability to collect the required water withdrawal data to demonstrate that water withdrawals are not significantly impacting local river and groundwater levels. ●Required water withdrawal data is being collected.
-Required water withdrawal data is not collected → Red Part of the required water withdrawal data is collected → Yellow All required water withdrawal data is collected, and water withdrawal is appropriately managed → Green <Assessment Results> The following is water withdrawal management level of each plant represented as a pie chart.
-As a result of corrective actions taken at plants with assessed as having insufficient measures of progress, the percentage of plants whose progress level is Green has changed from 33% (December 2021) to 45% (December 2022).
+The following is water withdrawal management level of each plant represented as a pie chart.
+As a result of corrective actions taken at plants with assessed as having insufficient measures of progress, the percentage of plants whose progress level is Green has changed from 45% (December 2022) to 100% (December 2023).

-(2) Water Saving Management
+(2)Water Saving Management